Meet the Doctors

 Nathan Berry, M.D.

-Dr. Berry was born in 1971 and raised in West Texas, both in Abilene and Lubbock.
-He graduated magna cum laude with a B.S. in Biology from Abilene Christian University.
-He attended medical school at Texas Tech School of Medicine, graduating in 1999.
+Nathan Berry, M.D. was born in 1971 and raised in West Texas, both in Abilene and Lubbock.
+After graduating magna cum laude with a B.S. in Biology from Abilene Christian University, he attended medical school at Texas Tech School of Medicine, graduating in 1999.
 Dr. Berry continued his education at the prestigious Scott and White Hospital in Temple, Texas where he completed a general medicine internship and a residency in Ophthalmology, serving as Chief Resident in 2003.

-In July of 2003, Dr. Berry began private practice in Cleburne, Texas.
-He was elected to serve as Chief of Staff at Texas Health Cleburne Hospital in 2008.
-In November of 2009, Dr. Berry then opened up his own practice, Berry Eye Center, in Burleson, Texas.
+In 2003, Dr. Berry began private practice in Cleburne, Texas.
+He was elected by his fellow physicians in 2008 to serve as Chief of Staff at Texas Health Cleburne Hospital.
+In 2009, Dr. Berry opened up his own practice, Berry Eye Center, in Burleson, Texas.
+He then welcomed Dr. Stewart into the practice in 2011.

-Dr. Berry is board certified by the American Board of Ophthalmology and is a member of the American Society of Cataract and Refractive Surgeons, American Academy of Ophthalmology and Christian Ophthalmology Society.
-His special interests include advanced cataract surgery and laser vision correction.
+Being a diplomate of the American Board of Ophthalmology, Dr. Berry was originally board certified in 2004 and received his 2nd certification in 2014.
+He is a member of the American Society of Cataract and Refractive Surgeons, American Academy of Ophthalmology and Christian Ophthalmology Society.

-Dr. Berry has been married for 15 years and has two daughters.
-He enjoys coaching his daughters' soccer and volleyball teams.
-He is a member of Burleson Church of Christ where he serves as a deacon working with singles ministry.
-Dr. Berry and his wife are actively involved with Young Life, a non-denominational Christian outreach to high school students.
-In addition to spending time with his family, he enjoys golf, soccer, and basketball.
-Check out a proud moment(his father-daughter dance): http://www.youtube.com/watch?v=O6OXa3oadpk
+Dr. Berry has been married for 19 years and has two teenage daughters.
+He is a member of Burleson Church of Christ where he serves as a deacon working with youth ministry.
+Dr. Berry and his wife are actively involved with Joshua Young Life, a Christian non-denominational outreach to Joshua high school students.
+He enjoys medical missions, having served the people of Guatemala doing cataract surgery.
+In addition to coveted family time, he enjoys golf and playing in an adult soccer league.
+Check out a proud father-daughter moment(dance): http://www.youtube.com/watch?v=O6OXa3oadpk

 Adam Stewart, M.D.